 Verdict: DeWalt, subjectively

-The Harbor Freight Hercules Impact Driver has some impressive features and keeps pace with DeWalt's DCF888/DCF887 in a few important areas.
-Of course, the price of Harbor Freight is very attractive.
+The Harbor Freight Hercules Impact Driver does have some impressive features and manages to keep up with DeWalt’s DCF888/DCF887 in certain areas.
+Additionally, the attractive price of the Hercules cannot be ignored.

-But when we look at the two more fully, the lead DeWalt built was too great for Hercules to overcome.
-From the brushless motor and feature set to the depth of warranty and compatible tools, we think the DeWalt DCF888 has more to offer than just the price difference.
+However, upon closer examination of their overall performance and advantages, DeWalt’s lead proves too significant for Hercules to overcome.
+From the brushless motor and extensive feature set to the warranty depth and range of compatible tools, we believe that the DeWalt DCF888 offers more than just a price difference.

-what do you think?
-Let us know in the comments below!
+What do you think?
+Let us know your thoughts in the comments below!